JorWo/jorwo.github.io/projects/mobile-restaurant.md

 This app is a personal project I completely built.
 It is designed on the front-end with HTML, CSS, pure Javascript, and EJS, which is a simple templating framework.
 On the backend, it uses Node.js, Express, and MongoDB to store all the customer's orders into a database.
 The orders stored on the database is then displayed in a kitchen view showing the order at which table, the time elapsed since order, and the ability to close the ticket.

-In the future, I plan to upgrade this project on the front-end using React.js and Boostrap.
+In the future, I plan to upgrade this project on the front-end using React.js and Boostrap so that the app supports both desktop and mobile views.
 I also plan to use the data stored in the database to run a recommendation algorithm to suggest other foods they may enjoy for returning customers.

 <hr>